CodeCraftedByAbhi/ai-powered-task-management/README.md

 # 🧠 AI-Powered Task Manager

-An intelligent task management system powered by OpenAI that helps you create, organize, and enhance your daily tasks with AI-generated suggestions.
+An intelligent task management system powered by OpenRouter.ai that helps you create, organize, and enhance your daily tasks with AI-generated suggestions.

 ---